Scalable Capital raises $58M at a $460M valuation for its robo-investment platform – TechCrunch

 It seems ironic for a startup to set out to “democratise” services for wealth management — one way that Scalable likes to describe its service — considering that wealth management is not something that the majority of people will ever have the means to need to think about, but the trend seems to play out at all levels of the economy.

 And that means startups are raising money to meet that demand to disrupt traditional brokers.
 One of Scalable’s direct competitors, Trade Republic, announced a fundraise of $67 million just in April.
-Others in the same space that are also on the radar of VCs include Bux, YieldStreet (out of the US), Parallel Markets, Freetrade, Revolut and Robinhood.
+Others in the same space that are also on the radar of VCs include Bux, YieldStreet (out of the U.S.), Parallel Markets, Freetrade, Revolut and Robinhood.

 “In times of Covid-19, our funding round is a powerful signal; it shows that our focused, digital business model is convincing the investors,” Podzuweit, co-founder and co-CEO of Scalable Capital, said in a statement.

-To date, Scalable has built its business out as both a B2B and B2C service.
+To date, Scalable has built out its business as both a B2B and B2C service.
 For the former, it sells its tech to banks who want to offer a “robo advisor” option to its investor customers.
 Partners in that business include a mix of huge banks and other startups, among them Barclays, Gerd Kommer Capital, Raiffeisen Banking Group Austria, Raisin, ING Deutschland, Siemens Private Finance, the Openbank digital bank from Santander, Targobank from French Crédit Mutuel, Oskar and Baader Bank.

 The B2C service, which was only launched in June, offers a service directly to investors themselves.
 It sounds like it has been growing very quickly in the month or so it’s been in the market.
-In an email exchange, Podzuweit — who co-founded the company in 2014 with Florian Prucker, Adam French (previously at Goldman Sachs) and Professor Dr. Stefan Mittnik (an academic who is the current Chair of Financial Econometrics and Director of the Center for Quantitative Risk Analysis at the Ludwig-Maximilians-University in Munich) — said that the B2C and B2B businesses are roughly at a 50/50 rate in terms of revenues at the moment.
+In an email exchange, Podzuweit — who co-founded the company in 2014 with Florian Prucker, Adam French (previously at Goldman Sachs) and Professor Dr. Stefan Mittnik (an academic who is the current chair of Financial Econometrics and director of the Center for Quantitative Risk Analysis at the Ludwig Maximilian University in Munich) — said that the B2C and B2B businesses are roughly at a 50/50 rate in terms of revenues at the moment.

-The B2C service branded “Prime Broker” offers flat-rate trades, and Scalable says that on average users of it service are about 10 years younger than those for its wealth management service (no surprise there, since it’s likely that older people who have accrued more wealth will be the most likely targets for something aimed at “wealth management”).
-It underscores the opportunity for growth into new customer segments that Scalable wants to target with this funding.
+The B2C service includes a robo advisor for private investors with an “own asset management strategy.”
+The service branded “Prime Broker” offers flat-rate trades, and Scalable says that on average users of it service are about 10 years younger than those for its wealth management service (no surprise there, since it’s likely that older people who have accrued more wealth will be the most likely targets for something aimed at “wealth management”).

+And that underscores the opportunity for growth into new customer segments that Scalable wants to target with this funding.